baileyherbert/svelte-webpack-starter/README.md

 # Svelte Webpack Starter

-A starter template for [Svelte](https://svelte.dev) that comes preconfigured with Webpack, TypeScript, SASS, Babel, Autoprefixer, and HMR.
+A starter template for [Svelte](https://svelte.dev) that comes preconfigured with Webpack, TypeScript, SCSS, Babel, Autoprefixer, and HMR.

 - [Getting started](#getting-started)